NotMyFinalF0rm/Mabel-s-Mp3-Player/README.md

-# Pixel RPG Engine

-A lightweight, top-down 2D action RPG engine built completely from scratch using plain JavaScript and HTML5 Canvas.
-No heavy frameworks, no external libraries, and zero build steps required—just pure web fundamentals.

-I built this project to experiment with core game development concepts like tilemaps, custom collision detection, state switching, and audio synthesis right inside the browser.
+# Mabel's MP3 Player

+A retro, customized web-based audio player inspired by Mabel Pines' bright, playful style.
+Built with pure HTML, CSS, and vanilla JavaScript, this project lets you load, play, and organize local audio tracks directly inside your browser with zero bloat or third-party dependencies.

+I built this project to learn how to manipulate audio streams with the HTML5 Web Audio API, manage dynamic playlists, and practice crafting pixel-perfect custom interfaces without rely on UI frameworks.

 ---

-## 🎮 Features
+## ✨ Features

-* **Multi-Tilemap System:** Smooth transitions between an Overworld map and a Dungeon level via interactive portals.
-* **Custom Combat Mechanics:** Real-time sword slashes alongside mana-based ranged spells (Fireballs).
-* **Multi-Phase Boss Battles:**
-  * **Shadow Demon:** Features a 3-way spread shot in Phase 1 and transitions into an enraged, high-speed 8-direction ring blast in Phase 2.
-  * **Fire Drake:** Tracks the player and launches heavy targeted fireballs.
-* **Procedural Sound Engine:** Uses the Web Audio API to synthesize retro retro-style sound effects on the fly for hits, swings, spell casts, item pickups, and coins—no audio files needed.
-* **NPCs & Dialogue System:** Built-in interactive NPC dialogue box with step-through text functionality.
-* **Player Progression:** Full HP/MP management, XP leveling system, gold collection, and an interactive inventory bar.
+* **Custom Audio Engine:** Play, pause, skip, seek, and adjust volume in real time using native HTML5 Audio methods.
+* **Dynamic Playlist Management:** Add audio files from your local storage, organize tracks, and auto-advance to the next song when one ends.
+* **Visual Progress & Track Tracking:** Interactive playback scrubber bar with real-time timestamps (current time / duration) and current track info display.
+* **Play Modes:** Shuffle track order and loop modes (repeat single track or repeat entire playlist).
+* **Mabel-Inspired Theme:** Retro aesthetic with colorful accents, soft drop shadows, and responsive controls designed for desktop and mobile screens.

 ---

 ## 🚀 Getting Started

-Since this is built with standard Web technology, there are no dependencies or build steps (`npm install`, Webpack, Vite, etc.).
-You just need a modern web browser.
+Since this is built using standard Web technology, there are no dependencies, node modules, or build steps required.

 ### Option 1: VS Code Live Server (Recommended)